What I Chose to Carry

 • London required recalibration.

 I found work at a restaurant.
 Long hours, modest pay, real education.
 My colleagues came from many countries.
 Some held degrees that carried no weight in the UK.
-A doctor worked my shifts.
 Engineers did the same work because their credentials had not transferred.

 I became aware of what separated me from them.
 I had educated parents.
 I held a passport that opened doors others could not access.
 I had family support available.
 These differences were not personal.
 They were structural—built into systems I did not design but benefited from.